warp-contracts/academy/redstone-academy-docs/docs/pst/tests/execution.md

 ).toEqual(230);
 ```

-We are using SDK's `currentState` method which reads initial state of our contract.
-We are also using PST's specific method - `current` balance which takes target address as an argument and read its current balance.
-Underneath, it's simply creating, signing and posting transaction to Arweave with `{function: 'balance', target}` as an argument and returning required piece of contract's state after writing interaction to it.
+We are using SDK's `currentState` method which reads current state of our contract.
+We are also using PST's specific method - `currentBalance` which takes target wallet as an argument and read its current balance.
+Underneath, it simply returns the "view" of the state, computed by the SWC - ie. object that is a derivative of a current state and some specific smart contract business logic.
 Remember when we were writing actions possible to make with our contract in the contract source?
 This is where we see it in action!

 ## 💰 Minting tokens - write interaction